Information about our programs – earn a Masters in the U.S.!

 · Applicants must be committed to returning to his or her country of citizenship and outline a specific plan for using their Fulbright experience in their professional lives and in service to his or her country.

 · Strong preference will be given to applicants who have not had extensive or recent experience in the United States.

 · Persons who have not been conferred their bachelor’s degree.

 · Persons with a dual U.S./ Papua New Guinea, Solomon Islands, and Vanuatu nationality

 · Persons who have a spouse, parent, fiancé, or child over 18 years of age who is a U.S. citizen or permanent resident.

 · Persons who have a pending application for immigration to any country (this includes Special Immigrant Visas)

 · Employees of any U.S. government agency (U.S. Embassy, USAID, CDC, DOD)

 Scholarship Program Restrictions

-No Dependents: The Fulbright Graduate Scholarship Program in Papua New Guinea, Solomon Islands, and Vanuatu is provided for the recipient only; dependents cannot be supported.
+No Dependents: The Fulbright Foreign Student Program in Papua New Guinea, Solomon Islands, and Vanuatu is provided for the recipient only; dependents cannot be supported.
 There are no exceptions.